Photo Credit: Clare Bottomley

 Everybody Says It’s all In Your Head

 A premiere screening event with insight into the Director’s processs

-filmpro lates proudly hosts this unique film premiere experience, inviting the audience to see into the working processes behind a film that explores Johnny’s life and thoughts through his camera.
+filmpro lates proudly hosted this unique film premiere experience, inviting the audience to see into the working processes behind a film that explored Johnny’s life and thoughts through his camera.

 7.15pm: Director’s Speech.

 It was back in October 2013 as I can remember partly during one of my spare days at Euston, Central London.
 We bought the camera and the price was around approx. £1,500.

 We started it as a test; then later I started to experiment with the camera around my area.
 It took about 9 months of filming aspect parts in Battersea, Dulwich, Tooting and Kingston-Upon-Thames.

 With all the memories remained in the camera, what the camera did not capture was the memories in ourselves.

 All the recordings have been mostly captured in my view of my life with mild Autism and the experience is really like a roller coaster but apart from that, it’s more like you’re filming your view from your head.

 When I look back at the memories on my camera, I hardly look at myself because back then, I was more like a teenager wants to be a star.
 But now as I’m becoming an adult, I felt a bit foolish of looking/watching myself as foolish as I was that person who really wanted some fun.